Skip to content

 Other browsers⚓︎

-Vidjil is also reported to work with recent Edge, Opera or Safari browsers, but these browsers are not officialy supported.
+Vidjil is also reported to work with recent Edge, Opera or Safari browsers, but these browsers are not officially supported.
 Note that Vidjil will not run on IE 9.0 or below.

 Getting .vidjil files⚓︎